 Ever since I published my blue sea salt scrub a couple of years back, I dreamed about a pink version.
 Today, I feel excited to present you with this pink Himalayan salt scrub recipe.

-I’ve used Himalayan salt in several skincare recipes before, such as these bath bombs, and appreciate it as an ingredient.
+I’ve used Himalayan salt in several skincare recipes before, such as these bath bombs and bath salts, and appreciate it as an ingredient.
 The pink color is just so gorgeous and shines in homemade body products like this one.

 My pink salt scrub provides intense exfoliation and a healthy glow.
 Coconut oil further smooths the skin and boosts skin elasticity.
 The tutorial also includes several essential oil blends that lend the scrub a luscious scent.